fabiommendes/sidekick/docs/introduction.rst

-Not only this code spends two whole lines to define such a trivial function, it forces us to explicitly come up with a name which does not clarify its intent anymore than seeing ``n + 1`` in the body of the function. `Naming is hard`_, and we should avoid doing it, if it has no purpose clarifying some code.
+Not only this code spends two whole lines to define such a trivial function, it forces us to explicitly come up with a name which does not clarify its intent anymore than seeing ``n + 1`` in the body of the function. `Naming is hard`_, and we should avoid doing it if it has no purpose clarifying some piece of code.

 .. _Naming is hard: https://martinfowler.com/bliki/TwoHardThings.html